 Because the banner text and some internal options have been modified for v2.0, all end-users will be served with a fresh banner on their first visit to your site (post switch-over) as legally required.

-If you’ve enabled “remember consent” within the configurator, once consent is granted by a particular user, the Cookie Solution will remember that consent, as per usual, for up to 12 months, after which time, the user will again be served with a fresh banner.
+If you’ve enabled “remember consent” within the configurator, once consent is granted by a particular user, the Privacy Controls and Cookie Solutionn will remember that consent, as per usual, for up to 12 months, after which time, the user will again be served with a fresh banner.